 - Help and support

 The four UK Funding Councils (including SFC, and led by Research England) have introduced an Open Access Policy for the next Research Excellence Framework (REF).
-In order to be eligible for the next REF the policy requires peer-reviewed articles and conference proceedings to be deposited in an institutional repository when they are accepted for publication.
+In order to be eligible for REF2021, the policy requires articles and conference proceedings to be deposited in an institutional repository when they are accepted for publication.
 St Andrews has embedded the policy as an institutional requirement.

-Make sure your work can meet REF requirements by entering the details of your publications into Pure and at the same time uploading your Author Accepted Manuscript in Pure for all articles and proceedings.
+Make sure your work can meet institutional and REF requirements by entering the details of your publications into Pure and at the same time uploading your Author Accepted Manuscript in Pure for all articles and proceedings.

 Log in to Pure and upload your paper as soon as it is accepted – the Library will take care of the rest.